shanza95/Superstore-Sales-Analysis---Tableau/README.md

 The second highest is the Fellowes PB500 Electric Punch Plastic Comb Binding Machine, with sales of £27,453, followed by the Cisco TelePresence System, which brought in around £22k.
 The HON 5400 Series also performed well with £21,871 in sales.

 Other top-performing items include the GBC DocuBind TL300, which achieved £19,823, along with several other office and technology products that continue the trend of high-value equipment driving the majority of total sales.

+**5. Lowest Selling Products**

+The bar chart highlights the bottom 10 products by sales.
+The lowest-selling product is the Eureka Disposable Bags for Sanitaire Vibra Groomer, with sales of only £1,624.
+The second lowest-selling product is Avery 5, generating £5,760, followed by Xerox 20 with £6,480 in sales.
+The remaining products in this group also have relatively low sales, contributing minimally to overall revenue.

+## Conclusion

+The analysis of Superstore sales shows clear seasonal patterns, category-level performance differences, and regional variations in profitability:

+**Sales Trends:** All categories (Furniture, Office Supplies, Technology) show a February low, steady growth mid-year, and strong peaks in the last four months.
+Technology shows the most consistent growth, with a peak in November.

+**Profit by Category/Sub-Category:** Technology drives the highest profits, especially Copiers, Phones, and Accessories.
+Furniture and Office Supplies have mixed results, with some sub-categories (Tables, Bookcases, Supplies) generating losses.

+**Top and Lowest Selling Products:** High-value technology and office equipment dominate top sales, while products like Eureka Disposable Bags and low-volume office supplies generate minimal sales.

+**Sales & Profit by State:** Profits are concentrated in large states like California and New York, while smaller states or certain mid-sized states (Texas, Ohio, Pennsylvania) face losses despite moderate sales.

+## Recommendations

+1. **Inventory & Promotions:**

+- Prepare for seasonal peaks in March–April and September–December.
+- Increase stock of top-selling and high-profit products, especially technology items.

+2. **Improve Low-Profit Areas:**

+Review loss-making sub-categories (Tables, Bookcases, Supplies) for pricing, cost reduction, or promotional strategies.

+3. **Targeted Regional Strategy:**

+- Focus on high-profit states for growth and maintain strong marketing in low-performing states to improve profitability.
+- Consider adjusting pricing, promotions, or inventory for loss-making regions like Texas, Ohio, and Pennsylvania.

+4. **Product Strategy:**

+- Highlight top-selling and high-margin products in promotions.
+- Evaluate lowest-selling products for discontinuation, bundling, or special offers to boost sales.

+5. **Technology Focus:**

+- Leverage the strong performance of Technology products to drive overall profit growth.
+- Consider targeted campaigns for Phones, Copiers, and Accessories.

+## Appendices
+- Excel/CSV as data source
+- Tableau for Visualization
+- GitHub for version control